-The Azrieli Prize of \$50,000 CAD is awarded biennially through a competitive process to a composer who has written the best undiscovered work of Jewish music.
+The Azrieli Prize for Jewish Music of \$50,000 CAD is awarded biennially through a competitive process to a composer who has written the best undiscovered work of Jewish music.

-Please see below the Foundation's definition of 'What is Jewish Music' to ensure that the proposed work complies with this definition.
+Please see below the Foundation's definition of "What is Jewish Music" to ensure that the proposed work complies with this definition.

-Open to the international music community, works can be nominated by individuals and institutions from all nationalities, faiths, backgrounds and affiliations and submitted to the AMP Jury for Jewish Music through the open call for scores.
+Open to the international music community, works can be nominated by individuals and institutions from all nationalities, faiths, backgrounds and communities and submitted to the AMP Jewish Music Jury through the open call for scores.
 Works may have been premiered within seventy-five (75) years of the award date, but must not have a significant performance history, and must not have been commercially recorded.